Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

 On the other hand, observe that when adding $h$ back to $\gA \setminus \gA_n$, the number of regions added is exactly equal to the number of regions that $\gA\setminus \gA_n$ creates on $h$.
 Also, recall that $h$ is only an arbitrary representative from $k$ elements of $\gA_n$.
 Therefore, we arrive at the following recursive formula

 With the convention $\binom{n}{i} = 0$ for any $i>n$, we can prove by induction over $n+d$ that

 Indeed, the claim holds trivially for $n=0$ as an empty hyperplane arrangement would leave the space $\sR^d$ not partitioned.
-If the claim holds for any pair $(n',d')$ that has their sum smaller equal $n+d-1$ for some fixed pair $(n,d)$, then by the above recursive formula and induction hypothesis, we get
+If the claim holds for any pair $(n',d')$ with $n^\prime +d^\prime\leq n+d-1$ for some fixed pair $(n,d)$, then by the above recursive formula and induction hypothesis, we get